An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Introduction

-Developing a thorough understanding of misinformation, disinformation, and their impact requires a broad view of the problem of ``fake news'' that also encompasses proper understanding of misinformation and its effects~\cite{lazer2018,watts2021}.
-This view needs to encompass disinformation (which is intentionally incorrect), misinformation (which is incorrect, but perhaps unintentionally), biased and misleading information (which may not be factually incorrect), and the production and amplification of such content, including by mainstream news organizations.
-There has been much empirical research on misinformation in areas such as computational social science and allied disciplines~\cite{muhammed2022}.
-Modeling efforts can play an important role in mitigating the harmful effects of misinformation and disinformation \cite{rabb2022}.
-In particular, Juul and Ugander \cite{juul2022} suggested that focusing on reducing the ``infectiousness" of information in concert with theoretical analysis of spreading processes may be very helpful for limiting the spread of misinformation and disinformation.
+Developing a thorough understanding of misinformation, disinformation, and their impact requires a broad view of the problem of ``fake news'' that also {entails} proper understanding of misinformation and its effects~\cite{lazer2018,watts2021}.
+This view needs to encompass disinformation (which is intentionally incorrect), misinformation (which is incorrect, but perhaps unintentionally), biased and misleading information (which may not be factually incorrect), and the production and amplification of such content, including by mainstream news organizations~\cite{buitrago2024}.
+There has been much empirical research on misinformation in areas such as computational social science and allied disciplines~\cite{muhammed2022}. {Importantly, modeling} efforts can {also play a significant} role in mitigating the harmful effects of misinformation and disinformation \cite{rabb2022}.
+In particular, Juul and Ugander \cite{juul2022} suggested that focusing on reducing the ``infectiousness" of information {and} theoretical analyses of spreading processes may be very helpful for limiting the spread of misinformation and disinformation.